kevintpeng/Learn-Something-Every-Day/UWaterloo/SE212: Logic and Computation.md

 - **procedure rule**:
   - premise: assert(R); C; assert(S)
   - assert(H & R[a1/x1,...an/xn]); p(a1...an); assert(H & S[a1/x1,...an/xn]);
+  - H must not include any variables that are altered by C, procedure body
 ```sh
 assert(P);
 assert(H & R[a1/x1, a2/x2]); # implied (VC i)